22q11.2 Deletion Syndrome in Children

 Echocardiography.
 This test looks at the structure of the heart and how well it is working.

 Chromosomal microarray.
 This is similar to a FISH test.
 But it looks at many regions across all the chromosomes, including chromosome 22.
 This is to find a missing piece in the 22q11.2 location.
+This test is done more commonly than the FISH test to look for the deletion.

 How is 22q11.2DS treated in a child?